MikeMcQuaid/strap/README.md

 ## Features

 - Enables `sudo` using TouchID
-- Disables Java in Safari (for better security)
 - Enables the macOS screensaver password immediately (for better security)
 - Enables the macOS application firewall (for better security)
 - Adds a `Found this computer?` message to the login screen (for machine recovery)